A man looks up at thought bubbles above his head showing different foods, considering a diet change for ankylosing spondylitis.

-Soon after diagnosis I set off down the dietary modification track in search of symptom relief.
+Soon after my diagnosis, I set off down the dietary modification track in search of symptom relief.
 The medication that initially worked like a charm became less effective at controlling my pain over time.
 It also left me with all kinds of digestive issues.
 Reassessing what I was eating and healing my gut seemed like the best next-step.

 It was the beginning of some self-experimentation that would span many years.
 Some ways of eating worked for a while then tapered off, others moved me forward quite dramatically and others made no measurable difference.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Self-compassion is crucial when it comes to making lifestyle changes, including how to eat
+5. Self-compassion is crucial when it comes to making lifestyle changes, including how to eat

 Featured Forum